 - The categories you selected will get removed when you do so.

-That’s how you use WordPress to create, edit, and remove categories.
+That’s how you can add, create, edit, and remove categories in WordPress.

 Also, remember that WordPress includes various taxonomies that are similar such as tags, and themes frequently utilize their own custom taxonomies as well.
 The method for adding, editing, and removing them is similar to what we just stated.